 So how do you protect against this?

-Income Protection does exactly what it says; it protects against the loss of your income.
-This can be in the event of; illness, sickness, injury and/or redundancy.
+Income protection does exactly what it says; it protects against the loss of your income.
+This can be in the event of sickness, injury and/or redundancy.

-With cover in place YOU have control over what happens at a time where the last thing you want on your mind is financial worries.
+With cover in place YOU have control over what happens at a time when the last thing you want on your mind is financial worries.

 If you are working, whether employed or self employed, these plans are available.
 Indeed cover even be taken by house persons in some circumstances.
 The level of cover available depends largely on your income; gross income for the employed and net profit for the self employed, with proof of this usually needed if you make a claim.

-Typically the plans on offer cover between 50% and 65% of these figures, but this can be up to 70% for some.
+Typically the plans on offer for individual income protection cover between 50% and 65% of these figures, but this can be up to 70% for some.

 As an example, if you are 30 year old non-smoker and in good health, then a guaranteed premium of £35.40 per month would provide you with a monthly benefit of £1,200 after 4 weeks for up to 38 years (the number of years to the current state retirement for a 30 year old) should you be signed off work due to an accident or sickness.